KondaVenkateswarlu11/Inc42Media/README.md

 # Project Assignment Flow:

-* I have an extensive working knowledge on working in jenkins which is an ci server from building the application to deploying it to the Kubernetes clusters in aws.
+* I have an extensive working knowledge on working in jenkins which is an ci server from building the application to deploying it to the Kubernetes clusters in AWS or GCP.

 * I have written robust pipeline scripts for my java based applications using declarative pipelines and groovy scripts.